CatchySmile/FMCS-API-Server-Searcher/README.md

 ## Features

-Query Minecraft server information based on a search term.
+Query Minecraft server information based on a search terms & Sorting.

 Print detailed information about each server, including the following :